pjebs/GAE-Toolkit-Go/sql/README.md

 If you can solve it, let me know.

 The code is purely a 'quick-and-dirty' proof of concept.
-I attempted to make the api consistent with also using cloudsql.
+I attempted to make the api consistent with also using cloudSQL.
 Hence the interface is not designed as well as it could be.
-(If you leave out the `req` in the open function, your cloudsql code should work perfectly as before.)
+(If you leave out the `req` in the `Open` function, your cloudsql code should work perfectly as before.)

-Obviously this library should not have to worry about cloudsql compatibility in the final version.
+Obviously this library should not have to worry about cloudSQL compatibility in the final version.

 There appears to be issues with the mutex locks and the connection pooling library used: `"gopkg.in/fatih/pool.v2"`.